SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/index.md

 Spin is not a good fit for services like the following:

 * Heavy computational workloads
-* Not an alternative or competitor to Cori, Edison or Genepool
+* Not an alternative or competitor to HPC systems
 * Login services
 * Not a replacement for login nodes or gpints
 * Services used for Authentication & Security providers cannot be run in Spin currently